mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 The same thing happens to all objects in the real world to some degree.
 Nothing is truly rigid.
 No real material is so hard that it never deforms.

 But this is not the real world.
-This is Virtual Go.
-It's a simulation and here we are free to make whatever assumptions we want.
+This is Virtual Go :) It's a simulation and here we are free to make whatever assumptions we want.
 And the smartest simplification we can make at this point is to assume that the go stone is perfectly rigid and does not deform under any circumstance.

 This is known as the <a href="https://en.wikipedia.org/wiki/Rigid_body">rigid body</a> assumption.